Spondweni virus: Transmission

-Similar to Zika, the Spondweni virus’s primary vector of transmission is mosquitos from the genus Aedes.
-The two Spondweni virus strains have been isolated from multiple mosquito genera including Aedes fryeri/fowleri, Aedes cicumluteolus, Aedes cumminsi, Culex neavi, Culex univittatus, Eretmapodites silvestris, Mansonia africana, and Mansonia uniformis.
+Similar to Zika, the Spondweni virus's primary vector of transmission is mosquitos from the genus Aedes.
+The two Spondweni virus strains have been isolated from multiple mosquito genera including Aedes fryeri/fowleri, Aedes circumluteolus, Aedes cumminsi, Culex neavi, Culex univittatus, Eretmapodites silvestris, Mansonia africana, and Mansonia uniformis.
 However, the majority of SPONV isolations have been from one species of sylvatic mosquito, Ae. circumluteolus.